npope/home-assistant-crestron-component/README.md

     name: "Dummy Switch"
     switch_join: 65
 ```
+Use this for any digital join in the control system that you would like to control via a toggle (on/off) switch in Home Assistant.
 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
+- _switch_join_: digital join to represent as a switch in Home Assistant

 ### Media Player